espressif/esp-sr/wake_words_engine/README.md

 # WakeNet

-WakeNet, which is a wake words engine built upon neural network, is specially designed for low-power embedded MCUs.
-Now, the WakeNet model supports up to 5 wake wordss.
+WakeNet, which is a wake word engine built upon neural network, is specially designed for low-power embedded MCUs.
+Now, the WakeNet model supports up to 5 wake words.

 ## Overview